cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_17.rst

 | Usage: the mayor and the City Council have blundered in an ill-advised campaign.
 | Usage: we were blundering around in the darkness.
 |
-| play hardball [采取强硬手段]
-| Definition: To be ruthless, aggressive, or harsh (with one) in order to achieve a certain result, especially compared to previous, less aggressive tactics.
-| Usage: I think it's time we play hardball with the suspect—he's not going to talk otherwise.
-| Definition: The president has decided to play hardball on this issue.
-| Usage: If he wants to play hardball with us, we can play that way, too. [用强]
-|
 | beneficiay [受益人]
 | Definition: a person who derives advantage from something, especially a trust, will, or life insurance policy.
 |